Colleges and Universities Refusing to Allow Parent/Guardian Involvement is a FERPA Rights Violation

 Related Links:

-For that matter, college students should sign legal permission to let their families who they have healthy relationships with be involved in their college lives just in case in the event that concerns such as these arise.
-While independence is absolutely a very important and needed life skill, college and adulting is hard for everyone, especially in the first years.
-Overall, parents/guardians are experienced adults and some of them went to college too and since college students are used to them and each other and know them more, they may know how to be supportive along the way along with the people at school.
-In fact, research studies have shown that the prefrontal cortex of the brain, which is responsible for working memory, decision making, planning, reasoning, personality expression, impulse control, emotion regulation, moral behavior, and anticipating and adjusting to events in the environment, does not fully develop until twenty-five years old.
-So, parents/guardians can still provide guidance for learning and applying that independence as well since all college students are still maturing and learning these skills in the beginning of adulthood.
-They can do this by joining in-person or virtual meetings or phone calls between their adult child student and college professionals along with fading by teaching their adult child essential communication skills even if it means telling them what to say.
-For example, if I was unsure about what to say when sending or replying to emails to professors or in meetings that I would have with them, I have always asked my parents, "What should I say?".
-Then, I would say those things in those interactions with my professors without my parents present and I also prepare agendas with lists of things to say and ask, which I still use in the workplace.
-By parents serving as additional advocates by attending meetings with their adult child regarding sticky situations in college life, they are also modeling effective communication and problem-solving skills, especially when it comes to assertiveness, advocacy, and word finding skills along with thinking on one's feet.
+For that matter, college students should sign legal permission to let their families who they have healthy relationships with be involved in their college lives just in case such concerns arise.
+While independence is absolutely a very important and needed life skill, college and adulting are hard for everyone, especially in the first years.
+Overall, parents/guardians are experienced adults and some of them went to college too.
+Since college students are used to these safe adults and know them more, they may know how to be supportive along the way along with the people at school.
+In fact, research studies have shown that the prefrontal cortex of the brain, which is responsible for working memory, decision making, planning, reasoning, personality expression, self-regulation, moral behavior, problem solving, and anticipating and adjusting to events in the environment, does not fully develop until twenty-five years old.
+So, college students can still benefit from guidance for learning and applying that independence provided by parents/guardians as they are still maturing and learning life skills in the beginning of adulthood.
+They can do this by attending meetings in-person, virtually, or by phone calls between their adult child student and college professionals.
+They should also use fading when it is developmentally appropriate to do so by teaching their adult child functional communication skills even if it means telling them what to say.
+For example, if I was unsure about what to say when sending or replying to emails or in meetings with professors, I have always asked my parents, "What should I say?".
+Then, I would say those things in those interactions with my professors without my parents present.
+I also prepare agendas with lists of things to say and ask, which I still use in the workplace.
+By parents/guardians serving as additional advocates at meetings with their adult child in college life, they are also modeling effective communication and problem-solving skills.
+This can be especially helpful when it comes to assertiveness, advocacy, word finding skills, and thinking on one's feet.

 It is okay to still ask for and receive help to continue to grow independence skills even after twenty-five years old.
 My academically gifted brother and I who are very independent still ask our parents for their opinions and support about many things.
-Help is also not bad, weak, fixing, curing, or anything to stigmatize.
+Help is also not bad, fixing, curing, for the weak, or anything to stigmatize.
 Help is also not the same as babying nor doing things for people that they are currently capable of doing with guidance.
 Help is asking for and receiving support.
-In order to be independent, anyone needs to be taught how to do those skills.
-Adult skills do not just appear the moment a person turns eighteen years old.
+Anyone needs to be taught how to do any skills in order to be independent.
+Adult skills do not just appear the moment a person turns eighteen years old or whenever people want them to be able to do them.
 They develop overtime with consistent and structured exposure.
 To quote the American poet named Alex Elle, "People can be independent and still need help."

 Related Links:

-My parents and I were very distraught about what the previous university that I attended before Bucks put me through and I was very busy student who worked part time at the moment with time management challenges and easy fatigue as a young adult.
+My parents and I were very distraught about what the previous university that I attended before Bucks put me through and I was very busy student who worked part time at the moment with time management challenges, easy fatigue, and burnout as a young adult.
 I often tease my mother that she is like my secretary with all of the phone calls that she makes for me when I unable to do so myself in the interest of time.
 My mother called Bucks to talk to someone from the program that my major was for.
 My mother was connected to a professor who is actually a well-known professional in the Special Education field.
 This professor was very supportive and validating of my mother's additional support with my legal consent.
 My parents have always been very supportive of my and my brother's school lives.
-Most of my professors at Bucks and my parents were very supportive when I chose to handle school situations independently and when I chose to have my parents involved for additional support.
+Most of my professors at Bucks and my parents were very supportive when I chose to handle school situations independently or with additional support from my parents.

 Did you enjoy and find this post helpful?
 If you want to see more content like this and my other content about teaching and advocating for the disability community, please follow me on Instagram and like my Facebook page if you have not already by clicking on the hyperlinks below: